storvik/emacs-lastpass/README.md

   (advice-add 'auth-source-backend-parse :before-until #'lastpass-auth-source-backend-parse))
 ```

+To ease the process of creating a valid auth-source entry in LastPass, the helper function `lastpass-create-auth-source-account` should be used.

-Thanks to DamienCassou and his [auth-password-store](https://github.com/DamienCassou/auth-password-store) for help and guidance.
+Thanks to Damien Cassou and his [auth-password-store](https://github.com/DamienCassou/auth-password-store) for help and guidance.

 # LastPass manager